cockroachdb/docs/src/current/cockroachcloud/upgrade-policy.md

 - Regular releases are not optional; they must be applied to CockroachDB {{ site.data.products.dedicated }} clusters and they are applied automatically to CockroachDB {{ site.data.products.serverless }} clusters.
 Regular releases are produced twice a year, alternating with Innovation Releases.
 They are supported for one year.
 Upgrading CockroachDB {{ site.data.products.dedicated }} directly from one regular release to the next regular release, skipping the intervening Innovation release, is supported.
 - Innovation releases are optional and can be skipped for CockroachDB {{ site.data.products.dedicated }} clusters but are required for CockroachDB {{ site.data.products.serverless }}.
 Innovation releases are produced twice a year, alternating with Regular releases.
 An innovation release is supported for 6 months, at which time a Dedicated cluster must be upgraded to the next Regular Release.
 At a given time, only one Innovation release is typically supported.
 Upgrading CockroachDB {{ site.data.products.dedicated }} directly from one Innovation release to the next Innovation release is not supported.

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}To opt out of Innovation releases entirely and hide them from your CockroachDB organization, contact Support.{{site.data.alerts.end}}
+To opt out of Innovation releases entirely and hide them from your CockroachDB organization, contact Support.{{site.data.alerts.end}}

 To summarize the available major-version upgrade paths for CockroachDB {{ site.data.products.dedicated }}: